 Continuous Change Interval.
 This indicator displays the percentage of change or absolute value of change, followed by the time period over which it changed.
-See Time Intervals / Averaging on page 109 for configuration options.
+See Time Intervals / Averaging on page 120 for configuration options.

 SVV Filtering Exceeded Indicator.
-The SVV filtering exceeded indicator symbol appears on the SVV parameter tile if a high degree of pulse rate variability is detected that could affect the SVV value.
+The SVV filtering exceeded indicator symbol 🥨 appears on the SVV parameter tile if a high degree of pulse rate variability is detected that could affect the SVV value.

 SQI Bar.
-The SQI bar is a reflection of the signal quality during oximetry monitoring.
+The SQI bar $\square$ is a reflection of the signal quality during oximetry or noninvasive monitoring.
 Signal quality is based on the catheter condition and positioning within the vessel for intra-vascular oximetry or the near-infrared light tissue perfusion index for tissue oximetry.
-For indicator levels, see table 11-3, "Signal quality indicator levels," on page 164.
+For oximetry indicator levels, see table 12-3, "Signal quality indicator levels," on page 192.
+For noninvasive finger cuff monitoring, SQI is based on the quality of the pressure waveform signal from the plethysmograph sensor of the finger cuff.
+For noninvasive SQI levels, see table 11-1, "Arterial waveform SQI levels," on page 183.

 Target Status Indicators.
 The colored indicator outlining each monitoring tile indicates the patient's clinical status.
-For indicator colors and their clinical indications, see table 7-2, "Target status indicator colors," on page 118.
+For indicator colors and their clinical indications, see table 7-2, "Target status indicator colors," on page 130.

-When using the Acumen Hypotension Prediction Index parameter, HPI, the patient status indicators differ from those described.
-Refer to Acumen Hypotension Prediction Index (HPI) Software Feature on page 168 for the patient status indicators available when using the Acumen Hypotension Prediction Index feature.
+NOTE When using the AcumenTM Hypotension Prediction Index parameter, HPI, the patient status indicators differ from those described.
+Refer to AcumenTM Hypotension Prediction Index (HPI) Software Feature on page 196 for the patient status indicators available when using the AcumenTM Hypotension Prediction Index feature.